Meta (Facebook) data science internships are some of the most coveted intern positions in data science.

 While an internship at Meta is a very rewarding experience for any intern, a paycheck is required.
 Fortunately, Meta understands the importance of supporting its interns with reasonable pay.

 Based on information from GlassDoor, Meta intern salaries range from $83,000 to $149,000.
-Keep in mind, that this information is based on interns in multiple fields, not just those in the data science field.
+Remember that this information is based on interns in multiple fields, not just those in the data science field.
 However, a salary around the $100,000 mark makes sense for interns, as the starting salary for many data science-related jobs at Meta is around $208,000 to $299,000.

 You can apply for a position at Meta online through their career page.
 Some universities are also lucky enough to bring representatives on campus, where recruiters can conduct face-to-face interviews.
 The Meta interview consists of two rounds:

-Onsite interview: This can also happen online instead of onsite depending on your location and the circumstances, especially in the post-COVID environment.
+Onsite interview: This can also happen online instead of onsite, depending on your location and the circumstances, especially in the post-COVID environment.
 If your interview is onsite, have fun!
-You’ll get a tour of Meta’s headquarters and have the chance to talk and network with a host of current employees.
-The coding part has the same structure as interview one, but it is longer with harder questions.
-There will be design and behavioral questions also asked in the second round.
+You’ll get a tour of Meta’s headquarters and have the chance to talk and network with many current employees.
+The coding part has the same structure as the interview but is longer and has harder questions.
+Design and behavioral questions will also be asked in the second round.

-The key is to prepare for a variety of different questions, with a main focus in preparation on the skills you’re weakest in.
-Some example Meta data science internship interview questions include:
+The key is to prepare for various questions, with a main focus on the skills you’re weakest in.
+Some examples of Meta data science internship interview questions include:

 Given an integer array, move all elements that are equal to 0 to the left while maintaining the order of other elements in the array.

-Given a list of intervals, merge all the overlapping intervals to produce a list that has only mutually exclusive intervals.
+Given a list of intervals, merge all the overlapping intervals to produce a list with only mutually exclusive intervals.

 Given the head pointers of two linked lists where each linked list represents an integer number (each node is a digit), add them and return the resulting linked list.

-Given two sorted linked lists, merge them so that the resulting linked list is also sorted.
+Given two sorted linked lists, merge them so the resulting linked list is sorted.

 Convert a binary tree to a doubly linked list so that the order of the doubly linked list is the same as an in-order traversal of the binary tree.
 After conversion, the left pointer of the node should be pointing to the previous node in the doubly linked list, and the right pointer should be pointing to the next node in the doubly linked list.

-Given a binary tree and a number ‘S’, find all paths from root-to-leaf such that the sum of all the node values of each path equals ‘S’.
+Given a binary tree and a number ‘S,’ find all paths from the root to the leaf such that the sum of all the node values of each path equals ‘S.’

-Given a list of daily stock prices (integers for simplicity), return the buy and sell prices for making the maximum profit.
+Given a list of daily stock prices (integers for simplicity), return the buy and sell prices to make the maximum profit.
 We need to maximize the single buy/sell profit.
 If we can’t make any profit, we’ll try to minimize the loss.

 Given a double, ‘x’, and an integer, ‘n’, write a function to calculate ‘x’ raised to the power ‘n’.